RusBITech: Worldwide partnerships

 Astra Linux is considered a recognized Debian Linux derivative, Rusbitech has partnership relations with The Linux Foundation.
+However, RusBITech was suspended from the Advisory Board of The Document Foundation on 26 of February 2022, due to the Russian invasion of Ukraine and RusBITech's relationship with the Russian Armed Forces.

 In February 2018, Rusbitech announced it had ported Astra Linux to Russian-made Elbrus microprocessors.
 These microprocessors have its own microprocessor architecture, an alternative to commonly used architectures such as x86, which development began in USSR back in the 1970s and is commonly known nowadays as Elbrus 2000 or E2K.

 RusBITech holds partnerships with some of the world high-tech companies such as Huawei (Astra Linux support in servers), Tianwan Nuclear Power Plant (specialized secure OS usage) and many others, which in part (according to themselves), include: Dell, Kaspersky Lab, DOSAAF, Megafon, IBM, Lenovo, Samsung, SAP.